LemonAppDev/konsist-documentation/getting-started/getting-started/kotest-support.md

     get() = this.testCase.name.testName
 ```

-This extension enables more concise syntax to providing KoTest test name:
+This extension enables more concise syntax to providing Kotest test name:

 ```kotlin
 class UseCaseTest : FreeSpec({